 In August 2015, the SEC adopted a rule mandated by section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act that requires most registrants to disclose the ratio of the total annual compensation of their principal executive officer ("PEO") to the total annual compensation of their median employee.
-The Company's PEO is Mr. Wallstrom.
+Due to there being more than one PEO who served during the fiscal year, we calculated the annualized compensation for Mr. Wallstrom, the PEO who served on the date we selected to identify the median employee.
+For Mr. Wallstrom's compensation, we annualized his salary and incentive compensation for fiscal 2023 as if he had not left the Company and added the stock awards and all other compensation disclosed in the summary compensation table.